BenAgro314/engsci_vault/BME205/BME205 Week 7 Review.md

 ##### Labelled lines and stimulus location

 - pathways conveying **somaesthetic** information to the brain consist of discrete chains of neurons called **labelled lines** that move up the ascending tracts.
-- one type of nerve only carries one sensation modality
+- one grouping of neurons only carries one sensation modality
 - see [[BME205 Week 5 Review#Grey and White Matter]] for more on neuronal order
 - a specific modality from a specialized receptor is sent over a specific afferent pathway (the one commited to that modality) to excite a defined area of the somatosensory cortex.
 - **Stimulus type (modality)** -> distiguished by receptor type (and thus pathway)
 - **Stimulus location** -> distingushed by location of activated receptive field and the subsequently activated pathway (location on cortex)
 - **Stimulus intensity** -> frequency of action potentials